 Canada further denies the formation of any oral contract with the Plaintiff.
 Canada denies the allegation in paragraph 15 of the Claim that the Associate Assistant Deputy Minister at ISED informed the Plaintiff that Canada would procure 2 million swabs per week from the Plaintiff.
 Canada states that ISED, in conjunction with HC and PHAC, assisted the Plaintiff in understanding the potential market scope and providing projections regarding the weekly utilization of swabs.
 However, at no time did the Associate Assistant Deputy Minister at ISED make any commitment to the Plaintiff concerning swab procurement.

-With respect to paragraph 30 of the Claim, Canada further denies that a contract formed when the Plaintiff responded to Canada’s “call to action” in the Plan.
-The Plan sought to create pathways to deploy resources to domestic manufacturers and businesses; it contained no terms or commitments with respect to the purchase of products.
-The Plan did not contain the necessary elements of an offer, and it did not confer upon the Plaintiff a power of acceptance.
-In the alternative, even if there was an offer and the power of acceptance—which is denied—the parties could not have been ad idem with respect to the material terms of any alleged contract.
+With respect to paragraph 30 of the Claim, Canada further denies that any contract was entered into between the Plaintiff and Defendant as a result of the CPMI Policy itself.
+The CPMI was part of Canada’s core policy response to the COVID-19 pandemic .It contained no terms or contractual commitments with respect to the purchase of products from any particular company.

 Canada also denies the allegation at paragraph 30 of the Claim that it agreed to enter into future contracts with the Plaintiff for the purchase of swabs.
-In the alternative, Canada pleads that an agreement to agree is unenforceable.

 THE PLAINTIFF’S AUTHORIZATION TO SELL ITS SWABS

 In response to the allegations contained at paragraphs 21-24 and 32 of the Claim, Canada admits that the Plaintiff was authorized to sell the swabs produced at its re-tooled facility in Canada on or about February 11, 2021.
 However, by this time, the market demand that had previously existed for swabs in 2020 had significantly altered.